hoidn/BMAD-METHOD/arch.md

   - On success: `mv <task> processed/{timestamp}/` (create dir as needed)
   - On non-retryable failure: `mv <task> failed/{timestamp}/`

+Inter‑Agent Example (worked):
+- Architect step prompts provider to write `artifacts/architect/system_design.md`.
+- A subsequent bash step lists architect artifacts and writes `inbox/engineer/task_X.tmp` → rename to `.task`.
+- Engineer step requires `artifacts/architect/system_design.md`; with `depends_on.inject: true`, the orchestrator prepends a file list to the in-memory prompt before invoking the provider.
+- Engineer produces code; orchestrator writes a QA review task to `inbox/qa/` and optionally waits for feedback with `wait_for` on `inbox/engineer/*.task`.

 ## 11) Observability & Logs